 (Words of Enlightenment)

 This book is not an ordinary text.
 Only those in whom firm faith in Śrī Caitanya has appeared, who have taken shelter of the Holy Name and have faith in bhakti are qualified to understand this book.
-Among the various types of sādhana-bhakti, all perfection is attained by taking shelter of the Holy Name and those who believe this are the best of sādhakas.
-This teaching of Śrīman Mahāprabhu is found in His Śikṣāṣṭaka. Śrī Mahāprabhu accepted Hari Dāsa Ṭhākura as the ācārya of this teaching.
+Amongst various types of sādhana-bhakti, all perfection is attained by taking shelter of the Name and those who believe this are the best of sādhakas.
+These instructions of Śrīman Mahāprabhu are found in His Śikṣāṣṭaka. Śrī Mahāprabhu appointed Hari Dāsa Ṭhākura as the ācārya of these teachings.

-Authoritative books affirm that Śrīla Hari Dāsa Ṭhākura took birth in a Yavana household, and this we know for certain.
-Hari Dāsa accepted his birth in a rural village named Buḍana.
+Authoritative books affirm that Śrīla Hari Dāsa Ṭhākura took birth in a yavana household, and we know this for certain.
+Hari Dāsa accepted his birth in a rural village named Buḍhana.
 After some time, due to his previous saṁskāra (deeds performed in a previous life), he eventually became attracted to hari-bhajana.
-Leaving home, he built a small kuṭīra (cottage) in the forest of Benāpula, and lived constantly engaged in nāma-saṅkīrtana and smaraṇa.
-Because some wicked people were against him, he left that place and came to live on the banks of the Gaṅgā.
+Leaving home, he built a small kuṭīra (cottage) in the forest of Benāpula, and lived there, constantly engaged in nāma-saṅkīrtana and smaraṇa.
+Because some inimical people were opposed to him, he left that place and came to live on the banks of the Gaṅgā.